cakephp/docs/en/appendices/3-7-migration-guide.rst

 Behavior Changes
 ================

+* ``Cake\Database\Type\IntegerType`` will now raise an exception when values are not numeric when preparing SQL statements and coverting database results to PHP types.
 * ``Cake\Database\Statement\StatementDecorator::fetchAll()`` now returns an
   empty array instead of ``false`` when no result is found.
 * ``Cake\Database\Statement\BufferedStatement`` no longer inherits from